aginnimb/Knowledgebase/README.md

-# Knowledgebase-Project(Neo4j implementation) & XML parsing using Python
+#    XML parsing using Python & Neo4j implementation

 #Creating a consolidated graph database and mapping relations between the databases using Neo4j.
-This includes XML file conversions - Parsing and flattening the XML file into CSV
+This includes XML file conversion into CSV using Python ElementTree module

-## Installation
+### Installation
 https://neo4j.com/download-center/#releases (install the Community version)-- make sure to set up the home directory so we can run through the command line

-## Installation using Home Brew: (Popular package manager for macOS)
+### Installation using Home Brew: (Popular package manager for macOS)

 *Ensure Homebrew is installed before you think of using it